docsforadobe/premiere-scripting-guide/3 - Project object/project.rst

 **Description**

-Creates a new sequence with the given name, in the specified destination bin, and sequentially inserts project items into it.
+Creates a new :ref:`sequence` with the given name, in the specified destination bin, and sequentially inserts project items into it.

 **Parameters**